ime-lab/ReXamHome/README.md

 a (video) file checksum.
 All captured information is processed and stored locally.
 A student must upload the file immediately after finishing the exam.
-In case that video uploading is not possible or with failure, students must send the video file checksum to exam proctors instead.
-An actual video file can be delivered to a proctor later.
+In case that video uploading is not possible or failed at the time the exam finishing, a student must send the video file checksum to exam proctors instead.
+An actual video file can be delivered to a proctor later to check exam integrity.
-Sending a checksum is sometimes the only possibility for students who lack internet connection, low-speed connection, or whose connection is broken or unreliable.
+Sending a checksum as a proof of video authenticity is sometimes needed for students who lack internet connection, low-speed connection, or whose connection is broken or unreliable.
 The program is composed of